MichalMalyska/personal_website/_includes/bragsheet.md

+# Versant StealthCo - ML Operations Lead (2024 - )

+* Got buy-in, and successfully implemented good DevOps practices on a very large, very academic codebase
+* Successfully managed AWS and on-prem infrastructure representing more than 1M USD in yearly compute, supporting the work of 10 ML scientists

 # Semantic Health (acquired) - ML Lead (2021-2022)

 * Spearheaded the research and development of the company's clinical ML offerings (variety of clinical NLP + OCR + Tabular), successfully delivering multiple client deployments, leading to a US expansion, and driving a $60M valuation.